 How do I query my data in BigQuery?

 You can connect to BigQuery using a BI tool like Mode or Looker, or query directly from the BigQuery console.

 BigQuery now supports standard SQL, which you can enable via their query UI.
 This does not work with views, or with a query that utilizes table range functions.

 Segment’s connector does not support streaming inserts at this time.
 If you have a need for streaming data into BigQuery, please contact us.

-Segment allows you to schedule the time and frequency of loading data into your data warehouse.
+Segment allows Business Tier (BT) customers to schedule the time and frequency of warehouse data syncs.

 If you are on a BT plan, you can schedule warehouse syncs by going to Warehouse > Settings > Sync Schedule in the Segment web app.
 You can schedule up to the number of syncs allowed on your billing plan.